ambernhafeez/Stb15_Project_Analyses/README.md

 # Scripts for analyses used in the _Stb15_ project
-R scripts used for the statistical analysis of Septoria tritici blotch pathology data, plot generation, haplotype analysis and Principal Coordinate Analysis for the [publication detailing the cloning of Stb15 using the Watkins collection of wheat landraces](https://doi.org/10.1101/2023.09.11.557217).
+These scripts were used for analysis and generation of figures in the [publication detailing the cloning of Stb15 using the Watkins collection of wheat landraces](https://doi.org/10.1101/2023.09.11.557217) (Hafeez et al., 2023).

-The steps each script/notebook was used for are detailed below.
+R scripts/notebooks include the statistical analysis of Septoria tritici blotch pathology data, plot generation, haplotype analysis and Principal Coordinate Analysis.
 R markdown notebooks are also provided as `.html` files.
 These can be downloaded and viewed in a browser to allow the code alongisde outputs to be visualised.

+Calculation of a SNP distance matrix was done using a Python script.

+The steps each script/notebook was used for are detailed below.

 ## Step 1: Analysis of Septoria pathology data in the core 300 Watkins landraces
 R script: `Watkins_core300_Septoria_analysis.R`